 Make Ahead / Freezing / Storing

 Store any leftovers at room temperature, securely wrapped, rather than refrigerating.
 Refrigeration will dry out the cake and solidify the filling.
 The cake will stay good up to three days at room temperature.
 The cake layers and filling may be prepared ahead of time and stored separately or assembled at room temperature up to 3 days.
 Make sure to securely wrap cakes individually or cover, if assembled.
 To freeze, bake and cool cake layers completely, then wrap each layer with plastic wrap.
 Store wrapped layers in ziplock freezer bags for double protection.
 Freeze the filling in an airtight container.
 Alternatively, the cake may be assembled and frozen up to 3 months.
-Be sure to wrap securely for protection against ice crystals forming.Nutrition
+Be sure to wrap securely for protection against ice crystals forming.Original Giant Cookie Recipe

 This is for a soft cookie texture.
 The filling recipe remains the same.